sunpy/sunpy/docs/dev_guide/contents/pr_review_procedure.rst

 Currently we have a variety of services that respond or activate on an opened pull request.

-Comments from bots:

-* `pep8speaks <https://github.com/OrkoHunter/pep8speaks>`_: Performs a PEP8 check on any submitted code.
-This is updated as the code changes.

 Checks that appear at the bottom of a pull request:

 .. image:: images/checks_pr.png